1. As used in this section, unless the context otherwise requires:

 3. If the program includes a tour, the program coordinator shall explain and discuss the experiences which may be encountered during the tour to the participant.
 If the program coordinator determines at any time before or during a tour that the tour may be traumatic or otherwise inappropriate for the participant, the program coordinator shall terminate the tour without prejudice to the participant.

-4. Upon the revocation of the driver’s license or operating privileges of a person who is fourteen years of age or older for a violation of section 321J.2A, if the person has had no previous revocations under either section 321J.2 or section 321J.2A, a person may participate in the substance abuse awareness program.
+4. Upon the revocation of the driver’s license or operating privileges of a person who is fourteen years of age or older for a violation of section 321J.2A, if the person has had no previous revocations under either section 321J.2 or section 321J.2A, a person may participate in the substance use disorder awareness program.
 The state department of transportation shall notify a potential program participant of the possibility and potential benefits of attending a program and shall notify a potential program participant of the availability of programs which exist in the area in which the person resides.
-The state department of transportation shall consult with the Iowa department of public health to determine what programs are available in various areas of the state.
+The state department of transportation shall consult with the department of health and human services to determine what programs are available in various areas of the state.

 5. Program providers and facilities toured during the program are not liable for any civil damages resulting from injury to the participant, or civil damages caused by the participant during or from any activities related to a tour, except for willful or grossly negligent acts intended to, or reasonably expected to result in, such injury or damage.